MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 #define X_BED_SIZE 200
 #define Y_BED_SIZE 200
 ```
-With Marlin 1.1.5 and up you can directly specify the bed size.
+With Marlin you can directly specify the bed size.
 This allows Marlin to do extra logic related to the bed size when it differs from the movement limits below.
 If the XY carriage is able to move outside of the bed, you can specify a wider range below.

 ```cpp
 #define X_MIN_POS 0